shrum-dev/Twitch-token-gen-M0bile-API-/README.md

 # UPDATE

 > Still works as of 5/6/2023
-> Got reports saying that sometimes it doesnt show anything and it just takes all ur balance, It's not a problem with the gen its problem with `capsolver.com`
+> Got reports saying that sometimes it doesnt show anything and it just takes all ur balance, It's not a problem with the gen its problem with `capsolver.com`.
+Although It only does that rarely so its safe to use